-- a) Ensure flushing and or cooling/ heating liquid supplies are turned ON, before starting pump. - b) Partially close the outlet valve. - c) OPEN all inlet valves. - d) Prime the pump.
-(See section 5.5.1.)
-The pump casing must initially be filled with compatible liquid before starting the unit. - e) Damage will occur if the pump is run dry or for prolonged periods with no incoming liquid. - Subsequent filling should not be necessary unless the pump has been emptied or drained of fluid. - g) Start the motor and, if no specific provision has been made in the delivery pipework for evacuating the primed air, open the delivery valve by approximately 10% to allow priming air to escape. - h) Check outlet pressure. - i) If the pressure is satisfactory, slowly OPEN the outlet valve until at the duty flow. - j) It is recommended that the priming time is noted.
-Priming times in excess of 5 minutes will indicate a pump or system fault.
-Any noticeable increases in priming time on subsequent starts will also indicate a fault.
-Irregular use could lead to the danger of 'evaporation' of the priming fluid. - k) CAUTION Do not run the pump with the outlet valve closed for a period longer than 30 seconds. - I) If the pump has to self prime the system it may take a short time before the outlet is pressurized. - m) If NO pressure, or LOW pressure, STOP the pump.
+a) Ensure flushing and or heating liquid supplies are turned ON, before starting pump.

+- b) CLOSE the outlet valve. - c) OPEN all inlet valves. - d) Prime the pump. - e) Start motor and check the outlet pressure. - f) If the pressure is satisfactory, slowly OPEN the outlet valve. - g) CAUTION Do not run the pump with the outlet valve closed for a period longer than 30 seconds. - h) If NO pressure, or LOW pressure, STOP the pump.
 Refer to section 7, Faults; causes and remedies for fault diagnosis.